 Brian Michael Bendis, most notable for writing Ultimate Spider-Man and the New Avengers comics, wrote the game's main story.

-Following the game's one year anniversary the developers updated the name of the game from Marvel Heroes to Marvel Heroes 2015.
+Following the game's one-year anniversary the developers updated the name of the game from Marvel Heroes to Marvel Heroes 2015.
 It was subsequently renamed to Marvel Heroes 2016, then finally Marvel Heroes Omega before shutting down on November 24th, 2017.

 Marvel Universe Online, which eventually became Champions Online, was an MMORPG under development by Cryptic Studios and was to be published by Microsoft Game Studios under a license from Marvel.
 On February 11, 2008 the project was changed due to "an inability to compete" with the current MMO marketplace.
 Cryptic continued development using a new IP license related to Champions.

-On March 17, 2009, Gazillion Entertainment revealed that they had signed an exclusive ten year deal with Marvel games.
+On March 17, 2009, Gazillion Entertainment revealed that they had signed an exclusive ten-year deal with Marvel games.
 Marvel Universe was renamed Marvel Heroes and moved to an action-RPG gameplay style.
 Marvel Heroes uses the Unreal Engine 3 for graphics and audio.

-Marvel Heroes was an action RPG where the player pointed and clicked on areas or enemies to to attack.
+Marvel Heroes was an online action RPG where the player pointed and clicked on areas or enemies to attack.
 As players leveled up they gained points - these points could either be spent on adding more powers to heroes or increasing the strength of their new abilities